 Multimodal Mobility Dashboard

 WSDOT's Multimodal Mobility Dashboard (MMD) provides annual performance information on select state-owned facilities.
 The MMD is an interactive web-based dashboard that includes less text while featuring more data visualizations, maps and travel modes, a user-friendly format and expanded areas of analysis.
-The MMD's highway analysis focuses on the state's most-traveled corridors, analyzing congestion and the strategies used to mitigate it—including public transportation and WSDOT's Incident Response program.
-Where data is available, the MMD also analyzes multimodal freight mobility as well as travel by passenger rail, ferry, airplane, and walking and biking.
-The most recent annual data available for most measures is for 2021.
+The MMD's highway analysis focuses on the state's most-traveled corridors, analyzing congestion and corresponding mitigation strategies like incident response and HOV lanes.
+The MMD analyzes travel by car, public transit, passenger rail, ferry, airplane, walking and biking as well as multimodal freight mobility.
+These modes and strategies help create safe and optimal movement of people and goods on Washington state's multimodal transportation system.
+The most recent annual data available for most measures is for 2022.

 Using the dashboard